Sigil-Ebook/sigil-ebook.github.io/_sigil/download.md

 ### Checksum verification
 <div markdown="1">
-All releases also have a CHECKSUM.sha256.txt file which includes sha256 check sums of the file posted.
-This will let you know if you have a bad download or if a build has been tampered with.
-Going forward release announcements will include the sha256 checksum of the checksum file itself so you can verify that it hasn't been tampered with either.
+All files uploaded to our releases have a sha256 checksum automatically generated.
+This can be copied from our github releases page (link can be found above).
+This can be used to let you know if you have a bad download or if a file has been tampered with.
 </div>
 {: .notice--info}